- Andrew Ickert, P.E., CFM

---earned his BSCE in 1999, MSCE in 2003 and Ph.D. in 2009 all from Texas Tech University.
+--earned his B.S.C.E. in 1999, M.S.C.E. in 2003 and Ph.D. in 2009 all from Texas Tech University.
 In 1998, Stephen co-founded Standards Design Group, Inc. (SDG), a software company that specializes in developing engineering design software.
 Since its inception, SDG has developed and marketed several internationally recognized software products including Window Glass Strength Design and Wind Loads on Structures.
 His professional experience is focused on window glass strength design and wind hazard mitigation.
 Stephen serves as a technical adviser on the ASTM International subcommittee responsible for maintaining and updating the national window glass design standard, ASTM E1300.
 He has published several archival journal articles on his research and is currently working on several new research projects on window glass strength.
 In 2002, Stephen began working for the Texas Tech University National Wind Institute (NWI) as a Research Associate.
 While working with NWI, he was responsible for the development of a data processing software application to process the incoming sensor data from the Wind Engineering Research Laboratory facility.
 The data processing software has processed over 6 Tb (terabytes) of raw sensor data from over ten test facilities and is still in use today, processing the near real-time data feed from the 200m tower for a research project with the National Oceanic and Atmospheric Administration.
-In 2003, Stephen started his collegiate teaching career as an Instructor in the Department of Civil and Environmental Engineering (CEE) at Texas Tech.
+In 2003, Stephen started his collegiate teaching career as an Instructor in the Department of Civil, Environmental, and Construction Engineering (CECE) at Texas Tech.
 He updated and revised one of the first civil engineering courses students take, Engineering Analysis, to incorporate updated software tools and reinforce skills students need in order to be successful engineers.
-In 2011, Stephen joined the CEE Department at Texas Tech as an assistant professor in the structural group.
+In 2011, Stephen joined the Department of Civil, Environmental, and Construction Engineering at Texas Tech as an assistant professor in the structural group.
 Stephen is a member of the American Society of Civil Engineers.
 He is the faculty advisor for the student chapter of American Association for Wind Engineering (AAWE) and a UIL Regional academic contest director.
 He is currently the Director of the Number Sense Contest and the Assistant Director of the Calculator Contest.
-Stephen is married to Dr. Audra N. Morse, a Texas Tech graduate and associate professor in the CEE Department at Texas Tech.
-She is also a member of the CEE Academy.
+Stephen is married to Dr. Audra N. Morse, a Texas Tech graduate and associate professor in the Department of Civil, Environmental, and Construction Engineering at Texas Tech.
+She is also a member of the CECE Academy.
 They have two boys, Braden (4) and Orin (18 months).
 Their home is here in Lubbock.